-If someone bought a red t-shirt from your online store, but instead, they received a blue t-shirt, they will want to return the blue t-shirt and get their money back or a red t-shirt.
+If someone bought a red t-shirt from your online store, but instead, received a blue t-shirt, they will want to return the blue t-shirt and get their money back or a red t-shirt.

 So how do you do that if you don’t control anything?
 (More on that later)

-Well, most of the times… you will have to just refund them with your own money, and tell them they can keep the product.
+Well, most of the time… you will have to just refund them with your own money, and tell them they can keep the product.
 In that case, almost 99% of your customers who wanted the refund will be more than happy… they get their money back and get to keep the product.

 And that’s because you can just simply tell them to ship their product back to you…

 Did you forget that you dropship directly from China?
 Their package will arrive from an address in China, and that’s the address they will use to try and return their product.

 Your suppliers from China will never accept returns just because your client changed their mind about an order.
 They might accept some returns if the item is faulty and not working properly, but never because an item was too small or it was a different color, etc… So yeah, you’re kinda screwed there.